 The Giant Defy is the brand’s endurance road bike.
 The aim of the game in its creation was to offer a comfortable ride that can be enjoyed all day long, whilst still offering handling that feels fast and enough stiffness to provide quick acceleration.
 It’s a bike that’s been raced at one-day classics by the brand’s sponsored pro riders, so it’s no slouch.

-The range is entirely disc only for 2017, with every model featuring Shimano hydraulic disc brakes as well as 25mm tyres.
+The range went entirely disc only for 2017, and this has continued to 2018 – with every model featuring Shimano hydraulic disc brakes as well as 25mm tyres.

 - The Giant Defy model family in detail